Israel closes Gaza crossing after Hamas attack and vows military operation 'in the very near future'

-JERUSALEM (AP) — Israel closed its main crossing point for delivering badly needed humanitarian aid for Gaza on Sunday after Hamas militants attacked it, reportedly wounding several Israelis, while the defense minister warned of "a powerful operation in the very near future in Rafah and other places across all of Gaza."
+JERUSALEM (AP) — Israel closed its main crossing point for delivering badly needed humanitarian aid for Gaza on Sunday after Hamas militants attacked it, while the defense minister claimed Hamas wasn't serious about a cease-fire deal and warned of "a powerful operation in the very near future in Rafah and other places across all of Gaza."

 Both struck blows to ongoing cease-fire efforts in Cairo mediated by Egypt and Qatar after reported signs of progress.
 Israel hasn't sent a delegation, unlike Hamas, and Defense Minister Yoav Gallant said that “we see signs that Hamas does not intend to go to any agreement."

-Prime Minister Benjamin Netanyahu, under pressure from hard-liners in his government, continued to lower expectations for a cease-fire deal, calling the demands of the Hamas militant group “extreme” — including the withdrawal of Israel forces from Gaza and an end to the war.
+Prime Minister Benjamin Netanyahu, under pressure from hard-liners in his government, continued to lower expectations for a cease-fire deal, calling the Hamas demands “extreme” — including the withdrawal of Israel forces from Gaza and an end to the war.
 That would equal surrender after the Hamas attack on Oct.
-7 that triggered the war, Netanyahu said.
+7 that triggered the fighting, Netanyahu said.

+Hamas didn't immediately respond to Gallant's comments.
+Hamas leader Ismail Haniyeh in a statement earlier said the militant group was serious and positive about the negotiations and stopping Israeli aggression in Gaza is the main priority.

 Kerem Shalom, now closed, is another.
-The Israeli military reported 10 projectiles were launches at the crossing and said its fighter jets later struck the launcher.
+The Israeli military reported 10 projectiles were launched at the crossing in southern Israel and said its fighter jets later struck the source.
 Hamas said it had been targeting Israeli soldiers in the area.
-Israel’s Channel 12 TV channel said 10 people were wounded, three seriously.
+Israel's Channel 12 TV channel said 10 people were wounded, three seriously.
 It was unclear how long the crossing would be closed.

 The attack came shortly after the head of the U.N.
-World Food Program asserted "full-blown famine" in badly hit northern Gaza, one of the most prominent warnings yet of the toll of restrictions on food and other aid entering the territory.
+World Food Program asserted "full-blown famine" in devastated northern Gaza, one of the most prominent warnings yet of the toll of restrictions on food and other aid entering the territory.
 The comments were not a formal famine declaration.

 Gaza's vast humanitarian needs put further pressure on the cease-fire talks.
-Egyptian and Hamas officials have said the deal under discussion calls for an extended pause in fighting in exchange for the release of Israeli hostages held by Hamas.
-But the sides remain at odds over whether the deal would include an end to the war and a complete withdrawal of Israeli troops from Gaza.
+The proposal that Egyptian mediators had put to Hamas sets out a three-stage process that would bring an immediate, six-week cease-fire and partial release of Israeli hostages taken in the Oct.
+7 attack, and would include some sort of Israeli pullout.
+The initial stage would last for 40 days.
+Hamas would start by releasing female civilian hostages in exchange for Palestinian prisoners held by Israel.

 Netanyahu claimed that Israel has shown willingness to make concessions but said it "will continue fighting until all of its objectives are achieved."
 That includes the stated aim of crushing Hamas.
 Israel says it must target Rafah to strike remaining fighters there despite warnings from the U.S. and others about the danger to civilians.